arduino-libraries/Arduino_Opta_Blueprint/AddCustomExpansion.md

 It is required that every FW version will be identified with a version number in this form: MAJOR.MINOR.RELEASE
 MAJOR, MINOR and release are bytes (uint8_t);
+This defines are placed in OptaNewExpansionCfg.h

+We recommend to use an #ifdef NEWEXPANSION clause in the file OptaNewExpansion.cpp (or, alternatively, to use #ifndef ARDUINO_OPTA ) so that your FW implementation file will not be compiled when the application sketch for Opta Controller is build.

 **_NOTE: in the following we suppose that the new expansion "name" is "NewExpansion"_**